Super changes starting 1 July 2020

 The maximum age at which a member can receive a spouse contribution has been lifted.
 From 1 July 2020, spouse contributions can be made until the receiving spouse reaches age 75 (up from the previous age limit of 69).
 Receiving spouses aged between 67 and 75 will still need to meet the requirements of the work test.

-The 2020 budget announces reforms that relate directly to superannuation, proposed to take effect 1 July 2021.
-Read a summary of the proposed reforms.
+The 2021 budget announces reforms that relate directly to superannuation.
+Read our summary of the proposed reforms.